xmartlabs/XLForm/README.md

 Version 2.2.1 (master)

-* Added `XLFormRowDescriptorTypeCountDownTimerInline` and `XLFormRowDescriptorTypeCountDownTimer` row type and example.
+* Added `XLFormRowDescriptorTypeCountDownTimerInline` and `XLFormRowDescriptorTypeCountDownTimer` row type with an example.
 * Deleted `dateFormatter` property and added support to use the `NSValueTransformer` to convert the selected object to a NSString in the XLFormDateCell class.